Are you or someone in your house sick with the flu? There's no cure, but there are some natural ways to ease your symptoms. Give these a try today.

 Sucking on soothing lozenges will moisten and coat a scratchy throat.
 It may quiet your cough, too.

 Saline nose drops or sprays are available over-the-counter at any drug or grocery store.
-They work, they’re safe -- even for kids -- and they won’t make your sore throat worse.
+They work, they’re safe -- even for kids.
 Put several drops into one nostril, and gently blow the mucus and saline out.
 Repeat the process on the other side until both are unblocked.

 The CDC recommends baloxavir marboxil (Xofluza), oseltamivir (Tamiflu), peramivir (Rapivab), or zanamivir (Relenza).
 The drugs work best when you get them within 48 hours of your first symptoms.
-They can cut your case of flu by a day if you get them early on.
-You’ll take them for 5 days.
-They can also help prevent the flu in someone who’s just been exposed.
+They may shorten the time you are sick and make your symptoms milder if you take the medicine early on.
+Some you take for 5 days and the newer one, baloxavir marboxil (Xofluza), is just a single dose.
+Oseltamivir (Tamiflu) or zanamivir (Relenza) can also help prevent the flu in someone who has been exposed..

 - Earache or drainage from your ear